KAMB (FM)

-KAMB is a Class B FM station.
-It has an effective radiated power (ERP) of 1,850 watts.
-The transmitter tower is on a mountaintop in Mount Bullion, California, about 20 miles northeast of Merced.
-In addition, KAMB programming is heard on several FM translators in Central and Northern California.
+Studios are on East 16th Street in Merced, while the transmitter is on a mountaintop in Mount Bullion, California, about 20 miles northeast of Merced.
+In addition, KAMB is relayed on several FM translators in Central and Northern California.

 Programming

-Most of the day, KAMB plays Contemporary Christian music.
-There are Christian talk and teaching shows in early morning and evenings, including Focus on the Family with Jim Daly, Insight for Living with Chuck Swindoll, A Moment with Joni with Joni Eareckson Tada and Portraits of Grace with John MacArthur.
+Most of the day, KAMB plays Contemporary Christian music with Christian talk and teaching shows in early morning and evenings.

-KAMB holds periodic fundraisers on the air and on its website.
-It calls itself "Celebration Radio."
-The studios are on East 16th Street in Merced.

 Translators

 In addition to the main station, KAMB is relayed by broadcast translators across the Northern California area.